tasostasos/angular-scaffold/README.md

 # Angular scaffold
-This is an initializer project to be used as a scaffold for any angular web application,contains many of the core services,components and controllers that any developer will need to start his project,ready to use. contains : ng bootstrap,ng table example with search/pagination/sorting, http service with example,
+This is an initializer project to be used as a scaffold for any angular web application,contains many of the core services,components and controllers that any developer will need. contains : ng bootstrap,ng table example with search/pagination/sorting, http service with example,